FOR IMMEDIATE RELEASE

 FOR MEDIA INFORMATION:

-The Super Yacht Group Great Barrier is a non-profit, membership based consortium proactive internationally in promoting the Great Barrier Reef region as the perfect home port for superyachts offering all the required services and infrastructure needed.
+The Super Yacht Group Great Barrier is a non-profit, membership based consortium proactive internationally in promoting the GBR region as the perfect home port for superyachts.
 It attends major boat shows around the world, such as The Monaco Yacht Show, Ft Lauderdale Boat Show, The Singapore Yacht Show and Rendezvous in Tahiti and Fiji.
-With the assistance of the Cairns Regional Council, Ports North and Tourism Australia the group also hosts numerous inbound familiarisation tours.
+With the assistance of the Cairns Regional Council and Ports North the group also hosts numerous inbound familiarisation tours.